★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 Yet, I’m wary of the arguments above – first of all, I don’t believe faith is precluded – as I don’t want people blindly chasing some artificial entity as though it were God or forget that technology has consequences when implemented without forethought or patience.
 Maybe that sounds ironic coming from me, but look at where I am in life.
 Please, tell me how my skills and muse deserve to be so poorly positioned.
 The truth is, the more life sought my diminishment, the hotter my passion burned to share my creativity.

 As I will continue to demonstrate in this article, there are a plethora of more appealing arguments indicating that religion will regain prominence.
-The exponential progress of science contributes greatest each generation becomes more vulnerable to detachment from previous generations.
+The exponential progress of science contributes greatest yields subsequent generations more vulnerable to detachment from previous generations.
 The fabric holding us together begins to fray, weakening interpersonal and interfamily support networks.
 And each decade that goes by, fewer cultural artifacts remain steady and most evolve or dissipate with technology.
-Furthermore, the more visible changes take place, the less we pay attention to everything that remains steady.
-If something changes negatively at a slower rate, we may not notice until it’s too late.
+Furthermore, the more visibly changes take place, the less we pay attention to everything that remains steady.
+For things that shift beneath our feet, resulting in negative change at a slow rate, we may not notice until it’s too late.

 I don’t mean to completely attack atheism, as it doesn’t do anything wrong.
 Nor do most non-political atheists.
 It is that we are in dire need of stable social structures over the next twenty years.
 We cannot count on the government first to fulfill these needs for us.
-There’s been a ton of progress on the social front in the past few years.
+There has been a ton of progress on the social front over the past few years.

 Science is just as vulnerable to manipulation as any human institution, perhaps moreso because it doesn’t have a permanent foundation.
 Science is amazing for explaining the material world, but that’s just about it.
 It easily describes human and social behavior, but provides no mechanism for accumulating transgenerational knowledge or embuing ethics in our youth.
 Instead, in the place of no other mechanism, this is left almost entirely to our education system, which is so busy teaching to the test that it, in many cases, doesn’t have a snowball’s chance in hell to fulfill that need.
 IMO, it’s frustrating that religious schools are mostly only available for wealthy families, although I’m not sure how to work the legal logistics fairly on that one.

 It turned out Nietzche feared nihilism as much as I. His work covered the creeping nihilism encroaching on Western society, as God’s impending “death” drew nearer.
 However, I feel Nietzche jumped the gun on this.
-Here’s a few articles [barely] worth reading that further describe the metaphysical ideas above.
+Here are a few articles that further describe the metaphysical ideas above.

-In this part, I make an argument for religion’s value and ask how aetheism fulfills its roles.
-I understand that it is possible, but defined as the absence of religion and mostly decentralized, atheism doesn’t actually have any embedded mechanisms for passing knowledge through ten or more generations.
-So, yes, it is possible for some other cultural mechanism to incidentally fulfill that role.
+In this part, I make an argument for religion’s value and ask how atheism fulfills its roles.
+I understand that atheism’s fulfillment of the social responsibilities of an ideology are possible.
+Yet, since it is defined as the absence of religion and mostly decentralized, atheism doesn’t actually have any embedded mechanisms for passing knowledge through ten or more generations.
+So, yes, it is possible for other cultural mechanisms besides the non-ideology of atheism to incidentally fulfill that role.
 I also compare atheism to the inversion of religion, instead of the absence of it.
-In the next part, I refute a few common arguments of atheism.
-In the last part, I describe some of my own religious or spiritual beliefs.
-And to clarify, I don’t think atheism is inherently wrong.
+In the second part, I refute a few common arguments of atheism.
+In the final part, I describe some of my own religious or spiritual beliefs.
+To clarify, I don’t think atheism is inherently wrong.
 People are free to choose for themselves, obviously.
-I just think it is short-sighted.
+I just think believe it to be a short-sighted ideology.

 Cracks and faults in these stories and traditions can be found.
 Yet far more important, especially for our ancient ancestors striving to survive, myth encoded information vital to that struggle.
 Even today, myth, whether it is religious or not, encodes vital lessons in these fables.
 Whether or not you take them to be fact, there is value and to totally disregard it on the basis of factuality is lunacy.
-It’s a bad argument to make with religion, since to be most effective it needs to be taken as truth, especially by those who are too young to understand these concepts.
+For religious proponents, it’s a self-invalidating argument for religion, since to be most effective, a religion must to be taken as absolute truth in all ways, literal and symbolic.
+It is especially important for those who are too young to understand these concepts to take a religion’s word as truth so that the concepts encoded can inculcate positive values.

 Myth and religion have irrefutable value as tools which act as a cultural loom, with which we can weave accumulated knowledge to shape our youth.
 You simply cannot deny that a good story can be formative in how the next generation constructs their lens and perspective.
 Myth and religion can act as moulds and dies from which our minds are cast.
 Our psyche arises from forms emerging from combinated and amalgamated archetypes, acting as fixpoints.